 And even if ONE of those subscriptions actually is providing some kind of benefit, the odds of the others doing so too?
 It’s slim.
 And there’s every possibility that some of those supplements are actually doing your brain more harm than they are good.
 Not every supplement lives up to the standards of preparation and safety advertised on the outside of the bottle.

 Why take that kind of risk when the payoff is so hard to quantify?

 Instead, use the results of the research outlined in Ageless Brain to make smart decisions about actions you can take today, based on proven science, to protect the health of your brain.
 I guarantee, you’ll find it’s one of the wisest decisions you could ever make about how to safeguard your most valuable asset.

-- Modulation of p25 and inflammatory pathways by fisetin maintains cognitive function in Alzheimer’s disease transgenic mice.
+- Modulation of p25 and inflammatory pathways by fisetin maintains cognitive function in brain disease model transgenic mice.

-- Midlife cardiovascular fitness and dementia: A 44-year longitudinal population study in women
+- Midlife cardiovascular fitness and cognitive impairment: A 44-year longitudinal population study in women.

 - The anti-inflammatory effects of exercise: mechanisms and implications for the prevention and treatment of disease.